RyanBoyles14/CSC131-Group4/SoftwareRequirementsSpecification.md

     3.4.2 External Libraries
     The software relies on external libraries and must conform to the standards and designs of other developers

+    3.4.3 Languages Supporter
+    The software only parses and runs metrics on Java, C, and C++ files.

 <a name="attributes"></a>
 #### 3.5.
 Attributes
 ###### This section specifies the overall attributes the system should have.

+    3.5.1 Accuracy
+    The software should provide accurate results for a given Git repository's files

+    3.5.2 Assessible Data
+    The software should provide the user the data in an accessible format via text files.

 <a name="otherReq"></a>
 #### 3.6.
 Other Requirements
 ###### This sections specifies all requirements not listed in the previous sections.
+    No other requirements exist as of this release.